Ganymede-Bio/website-docusaurus/docs/nodes/App/Benchling_Write.md

 Writes to Benchling via API

 Pulls table from data lake based on SQL query provided, applies user-defined logic, and uploads processed result to Benchling.
-This operator is used in conjunction with the BenchlingTag operator; this operator writes to the location specified by the Benchling run tag.
+This node is used in conjunction with the BenchlingTag node; this node writes to the location specified by the Benchling run tag.